Method article for rigorous AI-accelerated research

 Abstract

-Based on building AGISystem2 with an AI‑assisted, specification‑driven methodology, we summarize practical principles for rigorous AI‑assisted research, map recurring failure modes to mitigations, and propose evaluation signals that track not only throughput, but coherence and epistemic integrity.
+Based on building AGISystem2 with an AI-assisted, specification-driven methodology, this article summarizes practical principles for rigorous AI-assisted research, maps recurring failure modes to mitigations, and proposes evaluation signals that track not only throughput, but coherence and epistemic integrity.

 Core idea: use AI for high-throughput generation, but gate acceptance through independent validation: explicit semantics, deterministic checks, and auditable traces.
 Prompting is never a substitute for review.